Skip to main content

 The Hard-to-See Signs of Hearing Loss in Children — And How You Can Help

-Rest assured, hearing loss does not mean your child will lose it all.
-Or even lose it forever.
+The good news?
+Most hearing concerns in kids aren’t permanent and can be treated successfully.
 There’s a broad range of hearing loss in children, with a variety of treatments to match.

 The most common type of hearing loss in children is only temporary.